emedvedev/enigma/README.md

 * Ring offsets and starting position of the rotors.

 M3 and M4 can be fully emulated with the right parameters, and if it's not enough, new rotors and reflectors can be added quite easily: just add a new entry to the list in `rotors.go`, and that's it.
-You can also specify notches for turnover.
+Notches for rotor turnover are optional.

 There's a bunch of more exotic Enigma variants and implementations, as well as devices such as Uhr, that are not supported due to my chronic lack of spare time, and your pull requests are more than welcome!

-### Further reading
+## Further reading

 A bunch of material on Enigma machines, in no particular order.
 Explanations, specs, other emulators.